 Examples Of Organizing Various Group Social Plans

-In another article on this site I talked about the importance of being able to make plans with people.
-This is a quick supplement to that one, where I'll provide a few examples that show how it could play out if someone tried to organize a larger social event.
-It'll also illustrate some of the principles I mentioned in that article, such as the how it's good to stay flexible and patient.
+In another article I talk about the importance of being able to make plans with people.
+This is a quick supplement to it, where I'll provide a few examples that show how it could play out if someone tried to organize a larger social event.
+It'll also illustrate some of the principles I mentioned in that piece, such as the how it's good to stay flexible and patient.

-I've just made them the shorter examples in other articles.
-In this case to keep things more realistic I based the examples on plans I've been a part of myself (either as an organizer or participant).
-Some of the discussions below are taken from my own Facebook account.
+I just made up the shorter examples in other articles.
+In this case, to keep things more realistic, I based the examples on plans I've been a part of myself, either as an organizer or participant.
+Some of the discussions below are taken from my own texts and social media messages.
 I've removed names and changed a lot of little details and phrasing, but the general beats of how things played out are preserved.
 As always, I'll refer you to the site's quick examples disclaimer.

 Proposing and organizing a group lunch with new classmates

 This example's Planner is a new graduate student who has been at his program for about a month.
-During this time he's made an effort to be friendly with his fellow students.
-After the first official class he asked a bunch of his classmates if they'd be interested in grabbing a drink, and he and about seven other people went to a pub down the street and got to know each other a little better.
-The weekend after that, he joined some of them when they went out dancing.
+He's made an effort to be friendly with everyone.
+After the first official class he asked a bunch of his classmates if they'd be interested in grabbing a drink, and he and about seven other people went to nearby a pub and got to know each other better.
+The weekend after that he joined some of them when they went out dancing.

-As he's been meeting people, he's added everyone he's gotten along with to Facebook.
+As he's been meeting people he's added everyone he's gotten along with to his social media account.
 He wants to continue being proactive about forming a social circle and sends out a group message to all his new contacts.
 Here's how the thread plays out over a few days:

 Classmate A: I could do lunch on friday!

 Classmate B: Sounds good to me.
 Friday would be perfect.
 I've heard that sushi place is good (Classmate C went there).